Fajar-RahmadJaya/KeyTik/README.md

 8. **You're All Set!**
     - KeyTik should now be ready to use.

-> [!NOTE]
+> [!IMPORTANT]
 > **Ensure that AutoHotkey is installed correctly, as it is required for KeyTik to be able to run profile.
-And if you use assign profile on specific device feature, ensure that Interception Driver is installed correctly, as it is required to be able to do that.**
+And if you use "Assign Profile On Specific Device" feature, ensure that Interception Driver is installed correctly, as it is required to be able to do that.**

 ## Features :
 KeyTik comes packed with a wide range of features designed to give you ultimate control over your profiles.
 Here’s a breakdown of everything you can do with KeyTik: